2b-as/sigshark/README.md

 Sigshark will include all transactions which contain at least one message for which the Wireshark filter matches in the resulting pcap file.

-## Caveats

-sigshark is still under development.
-It currently has the following
-limitations:

-- The IP address matching is currently done with string prefixes, e.g. if your own nodes operating in loadshare mode are at 192.168.1.10 and 192.168.1.11, you can specify 192.168.1.1, but that will also match 192.168.1.1, 192.168.1.12, 192.168.1.100 and so on.

-- There are likely bugs :)

 ## Usage